 Is Addiction Passed Down in Families?

-It has long been acknowledged that genes and the environment play a crucial role in the developments of addiction.
-While the initial use of drugs or alcohol may be an individual’s choice influenced by peers, society, emotions, or the environment, according to the National Council on Alcoholism and Drug Dependence (NCADD), “The single most reliable indicator of risk for future alcohol and drug problems is FAMILY HISTORY.”
+It has long been acknowledged that genes and the environment play a crucial role in the development of addiction.
+While the initial use of drugs or alcohol may be an individual’s choice influenced by peers, society, emotions, or the environment, family history continues to be the most reliable indicator of risk for future alcohol and drug problems.

-Research shows that children who have a parent with a history of a substance abuse disorder (SUD) are 50-60% more likely to develop one at some point in their life.
+Research shows that children who have a parent with a history of a substance abuse disorder (SUD) are 50 to 60% more likely to develop one at some point in their lives.
 However, genetic vulnerabilities, although significant, are only a fraction of the ways addiction can be passed down in families.
-Given the right set of exposures and environmental influences, addiction can evolve through multiple paths.
+Given the right set of exposures and environmental influences, this disease can evolve through multiple paths.

 Genetic Influences

-Genetics are part of the DNA chemistry inherited from the parents with 99% of our genes being the same and the other 1% making up all the differences.
-Certain genes may be active in one person and inactive in another and it is their effects at the cellular, molecular, and functioning levels in the body that helps to make each person unique while also predisposing them to certain traits including the risks of developing a physical, psychological, or emotional disorder.
+Genes are part of the DNA chemistry inherited from the parents, with 99% of our genes being the same and the other 1% making up all the differences.
+Certain genes may be active in one person and inactive in another.
+The effects of those genes at the cellular, molecular, and functional levels in the body make each person unique while also predisposing them to certain traits, including the risks of developing a physical, psychological, or emotional disorder.

 Environmental Exposures